cbronzo/cbronzo.github.io/_posts/2018-07-18-building_my_first_cli_application_from_scratch.markdown

 21. Bourbon Steak Orange County
 ```

-They then have the option to select a resturant by number, or exit.
+They then have the option to select a restaurant by number, or exit.
 And if they type an invalid response here, or anywhere in the CLI, they will get an error message to try again.

 Say, a user enters '15' for Pizzeria Sapori (which I can see from my apartment - woohoo), this is what they would see: